ecmwf/ecflow/docs/python_api/Task.rst

 Multiple Tasks can be added, however the task names must be unique for a given parent.
 Note case is significant.
 Only Tasks can be submitted.
 A job inside a Task :term:`ecf script` (i.e .ecf file) should generally be re-entrant since a Task may be automatically submitted more than once if it aborts.
-There are serveral ways of adding a task, see examples below
+There are several ways of adding a task, see examples below

 Constructor::